 Note: You can also use the baseboard management controller (BMC) interface to perform power management and other administrative functions.
-Refer to the Altix XE310 User's Guide, publication number 007-4960-00x, for more information about the BMC interface.
+Refer to the SGI Altix XE310 User's Guide, publication number 007-4960-00x, for more information about the BMC interface.
+See the SGI Altix XE320 User's Guide, publication number 007-5466-00x for information on its BMC.